Caesars Superdome: Concerts

-On September 19, 1975, The Jacksons performed on their Jackson Five World Tour at the venue.

 On October 3, 1975, June Carter, Johnny Cash, Merle Haggard, Waylon Jennings and Jessi Colter performed in the Dome.
 Fans included then Governor Edwin Edwards, wife Elaine, children Anna, Victoria, Steven and David, and Edwards' grandchildren.

-The Superdome's 1977 New Year's Eve celebration opened with The Emotions and Deniece Williams, followed by Earth, Wind and Fire.
+The Superdome's 1977 New Year's Eve celebration opened with the Emotions and Deniece Williams, followed by Earth, Wind and Fire.

-On May 29, 1977, the First Annual Superdome KOOL Jazz Spectacular featured Aretha Franklin, Al Green, The Spinners and The Mighty Clouds of Joy.
+On May 29, 1977, the First Annual Superdome KOOL Jazz Spectacular featured Aretha Franklin, Al Green, the Spinners and the Mighty Clouds of Joy.
 Jimmie "J.J."
 Walker from the TV series Good Times was the guest M.C.

 Since 1981, the Krewe of Endymion has hosted its Mardi Gras ball and concert, the Endymion Extravaganza, at the Superdome.
 It traditionally serves as the culmination of the krewe's parade.

 The Superdome hosted Jimmy Buffett in 1976, Willie Nelson in 1977, the Commodores and Fats Domino in 1978, Kenny Rogers in 1979, Hank Williams Jr. 1981, and Lil Wayne in 2018.

 Governor Edwin Edwards held his third inaugural ball at the Superdome on March 12, 1984.
 Headline acts included Doug Kershaw and Susan Anton.

 Because of a booking mixup, the Jets performed a full set to an empty Superdome in the summer of 1987.

 The annual Essence Music Festival has been held in the Superdome every year since 1995 (with the exception of 2006, when it was held in Houston, Texas due to Hurricane Katrina repairs, and 2020 when it was cancelled due to the COVID-19 pandemic).